-When one packet comes in from any port, the Wall-mount Managed Switch will record the source address, port no. and the other related information in address table.
+When one packet comes in from any port, the Industrial Managed Switch will record the source address, port no. And the other related information in address table.
 This information will be used to decide either forwarding or filtering for future packets.